10% discount on your first order – Use code: FIRST10

 The specific elements of the lights are also crucial and cannot be overlooked.
 This refers to the bulbs themselves.
 LED bulbs come in many brightness levels and colour temperatures, letting you get specific with the type of light you use in the room.

-The amount of light is also an important factor to take into account.
+The amount of light from your living room light fixtures is also an important factor to take into account.
 You may need different brightnesses for different tasks, such as reading or watching a movie.
 You may also want to consider adding dimmer switches so you can control the brightness of the room as the day wears on.
 This will give the space a more dynamic appearance throughout the day and night.

 Speaking of the daylight cycle, you should also take note of how natural light moves throughout the room during the day.
 You may not need to add any additional lights for daytime and may instead wish to focus only on mood lighting at night.